 We can’t even begin to express our appreciation to all of our troops, whether or not they are social workers, on this Veterans Day 2017.
 TDC salutes you!

 Do you know a veteran or active duty service member who is studying for their licensure exam?
-If so, please have them contact me directly: email@example.com
+If so, please contact Todd: email@example.com